-In drafting the 2014/15 MTREF special attention was given to National and Provincial influences which included:
+In drafting the 2014/15 MTREF, special attention was given to national and provincial influences which included the following:

-a) Medium Term Budget Policy Statement (MTBPS)
+a) Medium-Term Budget Policy Statement (MTBPS)

-The MTBPS outlined strategies and interventions required by local government in achieving economic stability and higher levels of growth, it include, among others:
+The MTBPS outlined strategies and interventions required by local government in achieving economic stability and higher levels of growth, including the following:

-- Expanding public sector investment in infrastructure through ensuring the budgets and MTREF's acknowledge that capital programmes needs a balanced funding structure addressing not only backlogs in services but also investment in new infrastructure as well as renewing current infrastructure. - Sustainable job creation municipalities to ensure that in drafting their 2014/15 budgets and MTREFs, they continue to explore opportunities to promote labour intensive approaches to delivering services, and fully participate in the Expanded Public Works Programme. - iii.
-Municipalities to act as catalysts for economic growth through creating an enabling environment for investment and other activities that foster job creation. - iv.
-Implementing the National Development Plan through expanding electricity, transport, communications capacity and promoting industrial competitiveness.
+- Expanding public sector investment in infrastructure through ensuring that the budgets and MTREFs acknowledge that capital programmes need a balanced funding structure, addressing not only backlogs in services but also investment in new infrastructure, as well as renewing current infrastructure. - ii.
+Sustainable job creation municipalities are to ensure that, in drafting their 2014/15 budgets and MTREFs, they continue to explore opportunities to promote labourintensive approaches to delivering services, and fully participate in the Expanded Public Works Programme. - iii.
+Municipalities must act as catalysts for economic growth through creating an enabling environment for investment and other activities that foster job creation. - iv.
+Implementing the National Development Plan through expanding electricity, transport and communications capacity, and promoting industrial competitiveness.

-The MTBPS further highlighted the current financial position of the country and informed amongst other, municipalities to minimise costs and abuse.
+The MTBPS further highlighted the current financial position of the country, and urged municipalities to minimise costs and abuse.
 The following six focus areas were highlighted for the period ahead:

-- Consultant services: Improved contract management, stricter control of consultancy fees and each government entity to develop a consultancy reduction plan over the course of this financial year. - ii.
+- Consultant services: Improved contract management, stricter control of consultancy fees, and each government entity should develop a consultancy reduction plan over the course of this financial year. - ii.
 No credit cards. - iii.
 Travel and related costs: Restricting the type of cars hired and the number of officials travelling - iv.
-Advertising: Guidelines to limit non-essential costs and for better use of GCIS facilities will be developed. - v.
-Catering and event costs: Guidelines to be developed for reducing event costs, including better use of government facilities rather than outside venues for meetings.
+Advertising: Guidelines to limit non-essential costs and for better use of GCIS facilities will be developed. - Catering and event costs: Guidelines to be developed for reducing event costs, including better use of government facilities rather than outside venues for meetings.
 No public funds to be used for purchase of alcohol.
-The entertainment allowance will be limited to R2 000. - vi.
-Steps are under way to reduce long term office accommodation and government housing costs and make further savings from electricity demand management measures in government buildings.
+The entertainment allowance will be limited to R2 000.

+vi.
+Steps are under way to reduce long-term office accommodation and government housing costs and make further savings from electricity demand management measures in government buildings.

-With regard to the issues raised above, the City have further expanded their EPWP for the 2014/15 financial year, have already in the 2013/14 implemented cost cutting initiatives where provisions for National and International travel was reduced and stricter approving mechanisms applied; catering, and entertainments budgets reduced.
+With regard to the aforementioned issues, the City has further expanded its EPWP for the 2014/15 financial year, has in the 2013/14 financial year already implemented cost-cutting initiatives where provisions for national and international travel were reduced and stricter approval mechanisms applied, and catering and entertainment budgets were reduced.
 In addition, the City continuously assesses efficiencies in the utilisation of office accommodation.

-b) MFMA circular 70
+b) MFMA Circular 70

-Cognisance was also taken of MFMA Circular No 70 - Municipal Budget Circular for the 2014/15 MTREF, which amongst other included:

-- Municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts. - Municipalities should carefully consider affordability of tariff increases; - Municipalities should also pay particular attention to managing revenue effectively and carefully evaluate all spending decisions. - Municipalities must implement cost containing measures as approved by Cabinet to eliminate nonpriority spending. - Strengthening procurement to obtain value for money and fighting against corruption - Local government budget and financial management reforms, including the regulation of SCOA, the financial implication of SCOA and Management accounting and its impact on tariff setting - Guidelines for the 2014/15 MTREF Electricity, Water, Sanitation and Solid Waste tariffs. - Municipalities are urged to sign service level agreements and recover costs where unfunded/ underfunded mandates are performed on behalf of other spheres of government.
-Unfunded/unfunded mandates pose an institutional and financial risk to the municipality as substantial amounts of own funding is allocated to non-core functions at the expense of service delivery.
+- Cognisance was also taken of MFMA Circular No 70 Municipal Budget Circular for the 2014/15 MTREF, which included the following: - Municipalities must adopt a conservative approach when projecting their expected revenues and cash receipts - Municipalities should carefully consider affordability of tariff increases - Municipalities should also pay particular attention to managing revenue effectively, and carefully evaluate all spending decisions - Municipalities must implement cost-containing measures as approved by Cabinet to eliminate non-priority spending - Strengthening procurement to obtain value for money, and fighting against corruption - Local government budget and financial management reforms, including the regulation of Standard Chart of Accounts (SCOA), the financial implication of SCOA and management accounting, and its impact on tariff setting - Guidelines for the 2014/15 MTREF electricity, water, sanitation and solid waste tariffs - Municipalities are urged to sign service-level agreements and recover costs where unfunded/underfunded mandates are performed on behalf of other spheres of government.
+Unfunded/underfunded mandates pose an institutional and financial risk to the municipality, as substantial amounts of own funding are allocated to non-core functions at the expense of service delivery

-Financial modelling and Key Planning drivers
+Financial modelling and key planning drivers